hanru/ansible-debianinit/README.md

 A list of users who are allowed to login via SSH.
 An empty list means this setting is not enforced.

-By default this list is empty which means all user are allowed.
+By default this list is empty which means all users are allowed.

     di_system_removed_packages:
       - apache2